manuelbua/libgdx-contribs/postprocessing/README.md

 ## libgdx-contribs-postprocessing
-A lightweight library to ease development and inclusion of post-processing effects in libgdx applications and games.
+A lightweight, GLES2-only library to ease development and inclusion of post-processing effects in libgdx applications and games.

 ## Usage